 ADVOCACY

-Airileke's music is inextricably bound to his advocacy for Indigenous self- determination and West Papua's independence movement.
+Airileke's music is inextricably bound to his advocacy for Indigenous self- determination.
 In 2012, he co-founded the Rize of the Morning Star global solidarity movement and independent record label, with the intent of raising awareness about West Papua and other indigenous cultures in the region.

 The organisation develops new music from West Papua and PNG as well as nurturing art and culture in service of West Papua's ongoing fight for "merdeka" — freedom.
 So far they have engaged more than 100 bands in 20 countries, staged events and released compilations of new songs commissioned for the cause.